-Call for your FREE Window and Door Diagnosis

-959-456-0067

-an Andersen Company

-Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
+Call for your FREE Window and Door Diagnosis 959-456-0067 an Andersen Company Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
 Offer not available in all areas.
 Discount applied by retailer representative at time of contract execution and applies to purchase of 4 or more windows and/or entry or patio doors.
 Buy two windows and/or doors, get the second two windows and/or doors, of equal or lesser value, 40% off.
-Discount applied to lowest priced window and/or door products in purchase.
+Discount applied to lowest priced window and/or doors of or oducts in purchase.
 Cannot be combined with other offers.
 To qualify for discount offer, initial contact for a free Window and Door Diagnosis must be made and documented on or before 2/2/20, with the appointment then occurring no more than 10 days after the initial contact.
 No payments and deferred interest for 12 months available to well qualified buyers on approved credit only.
 Not all customers may qualify.
 Higher rates apply for customer with lower credit ratings.
 Financing not valid with other offers or prior purchases.
 No Finance Charges will be assessed if promo balance is paid in full in 12 months.
-Renewal by Andersen retailers are independently owned and operated retailers, and are neither brokers nor lenders.
+Renewal by Andersen retailers, and are neither brokers nor lenders.
 Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender, all subject to credit requirements.
 Renewal by Andersen retailers do not assist with, counsel or negotiate financing, other than providing customers an introduction to lenders interested in financing.
 All residents of islands including but not limited to Martha's Vineyard will be subject to an island surcharge.
-CT HIC.
-0634555.
-MA 173245.
-RI 36079.
+CT HIC .0634555.
+MA 173245, RI 36079.
 Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England.
-Southern New England Windows, LLC is the authorized representative of Renewal by Andersen and all other marks where denoted are marks of Andersen Corporation. @2020 Anderse
+Subject to an island surcharge.
+CT HIC .0634555.
+MA 173245, RI 36079.
+Southern New England windows, LLC, d/b/a Renewal by Andersen of Southersen does not hold this HIC number.
+"Renewal by Andersen" and all othe